Australian Online Betting Laws Guide

 For the most part, the IGA only affects certain aspects of betting.
 One important stipulation is the prohibition of live betting online.
 If you want to place a bet during a match, you have to phone the sportsbook.
 Another important law is the ban on adverting during normal broadcast hours and in public in certain states.
 More so, sportsbooks are also banned from sponsoring tournaments.

-Amendments to Betting Laws
+Amendments to Gambling Laws

 While the laws passed in 2001 allowed real money gambling, they weren’t equipped for the technology of today.
 Until now, the Interactive Gambling Act has been amended most recently in 2017.
 Betting laws in Australia can seem harsh, but they’re meant to benefit Australians through taxes and problem gambling help.

-State Regulators for Betting Laws
+State Regulators for Gambling Laws

 Most regulation of gambling and enforcement of betting laws happens at territorial level.
 Because of this, individual states have a regulator and will decide how to enforce the law.
 We’ve listed each organisation below: